-RUSSIAN FEDERATION/USSR has held a seat on the Committee since its inception in 1946 and is increasingly hostile to civil society.
-This applies not only to NGOs that work in territories and on issues specific to Russian interests, but also to those organisations that work on gender issues and the rights of LGBTI people.
+Not the most vocal of Committee members, the RUSSIAN FEDERATION/USSR tends to focus questioning on NGOs working in territories and on issues specific to Russian interests, including the rights of Russian minorities in other countries, and the situation in Syria and Ukraine.
+The Russian Federation also is active in guestioning NGOs' work on gender issues, the rights of LGBTI people and matters related to the Catholic Church.
+Representatives of the Holy See can be seen to consult with Russia during Committee sessions.
 This is a reflection of Russia's 'traditional values' agenda at the Human Rights Council, an initiative which, among other things, serves to legitimise discrimination against minority, at-risk and marginalised groups.

 Russia is also highly concerned with foreign funding of NGOs and perceived Western influence.
 Like other members that are distrustful of civil society, Russia takes the Committee's work very seriously and has previously brought in persons from capital to assess and monitor the progress of targeted applications in the Committee.